IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     PUT http://$SERVER/api/admin/authenticatedUsers/disable/id/$id

-Note: Since the primary purpose of Dataverse is to serve as an archive and to track data accesses and the modifications of data and metadata, a simple mechanism to delete users that have performed certain actions in the system is not provided by design.
+Note: A primary purpose of most Dataverse installations is to serve an archive.
+In the archival space, there are best practices around the tracking of data access and the tracking of modifications to data and metadata.
+In support of these key workflows, a simple mechanism to delete users that have performed edit or access actions in the system is not provided.
+Providing a Disable User endpoint instead of a Delete User endpoint is by design.

 Disabling a user with this endpoint will: